SchweitzerGAO/nlp-beginner-impl/README.md

 ## Lab 1

-An MLP for text classification implementation from scratch only by `numpy` is required in Lab 1
+An MLP for text classification implementation from scratch only by NumPy is required in Lab 1

 ---